All Episodes

 Because you're dealing with products and technologies, you're always dealing, even often people, you're often dealing with different degrees of positives and negatives.

-And when you're thinking about a technology, the way I think of it is you want to carefully weigh the benefits and the side effects of the thing.
+When you're thinking about a technology, the way I think of it is you want to carefully weigh the benefits and the side effects of the thing.

-And people think, oh, that's of course I do, right?
+And people think, oh, that's, of course, I do, right?

 Cars, for example, people die in car wrecks all the time, but the benefits of being able to commute, right, outweigh the risks that are associated with the harms, right?

-And when I this, this really was the key to me getting into it, is I grew up in a liberal environment.
+And when I, this, this really was the key to me getting into it is I grew up in a liberal environment.

 That was sort of a background issue for me.

-But I had no, but I had no real positive understanding of energy in general and fossil fuels in particular.
+Yeah, yeah, but I had no, but I had no real positive understanding of energy in general and fossil fuels in particular.

-But then I learned wait a second, no, fossil fuels, like they're really uniquely valuable today.
+But then I learned, wait a second, no, fossil fuels, like they're really uniquely valuable today.

-And so a lot of energy in a small space with small mass, and that makes it really good for mobility, particularly like powering agricultural equipment, like a harvester that allows one person to reap and thresh a thousand times more wheat than a good manual laborer, like stuff like that.
+And so a lot of energy in a small space with small mass and that makes it really good for mobility, particularly like powering agricultural equipment, like a harvester that allows one person to reap and thresh a thousand times more wheat than a good manual laborer, like stuff like that.

-And uh, or you know, natural gas for fertilizer also depends on that, or we depend on that to eat.
+So the whole world depends on fossil fuels to eat and or natural gas for fertilizer also depends on that or we depend on that to eat.

-And yet people are talking about eliminating fossil fuels, and they're not talking about those benefits.
+And yet people are talking about eliminating fossil fuels and they're not talking about those benefits.

 I think this is a huge thing where the leading experts, what I call designated experts, are not being even-handed with regard to fossil fuels.